For daily wit & wisdom, sign up for the Almanac newsletter.

 Evidence-Based Companion Planting Philosophy

 Traditionally, it was thought that vegetables had “friends” and “foes”—companion plants that either benefitted the vegetables’ growth or impeded it.
-This isn’t necessarily wrong, but we’ve found that nearly all the associations are positive ones; there are perhaps 2 or 3 “bad” combinations (e.g., black walnut trees, which secrete growth inhibitors through their roots).
-Bottom-line: there is simply more evidence for “good” companions than “bad” ones, so we now focus more on why vegetables need friends!
+This isn’t necessarily wrong, but we’ve found that nearly all the associations are positive; there are perhaps two or three “bad” combinations (e.g., black walnut trees, which secrete growth inhibitors through their roots).
+The bottom line is that there is simply more evidence for “good” companions than “bad” ones, so we now focus more on why vegetables need friends!

-While traditionally, companion planting referred to vegetable plant pairs, we’ve added more flowers to our chart; many are excellent natural insect repellents.
-Nasturtium is heads and shoulders above them all, taking the brunt of pest attacks.
+While companion planting traditionally referred to vegetable plant pairs, we’ve added more flowers to our chart; many are excellent natural insect repellents.
+Nasturtium is head and shoulders above them all, taking the brunt of pest attacks.
 (See more below.)
-Of course, any nectar-rich flowers such as zinnia, comfrey and ageratum will attract pollinators such as bees to the garden, helping to boost the pollination of flowering crop plants like tomatoes, beans, and squash.
+Of course, any nectar-rich flowers such as zinnia, comfrey, and ageratum will attract pollinators such as bees to the garden and help to boost the pollination of flowering crop plants like tomatoes, beans, and squash.

 Examples of the Best Companion Plants

-Here are examples of some of the best companion planting combinations for your garden.
+Here are some of the best companion planting combinations for your garden.
 (See more in the chart below.)

-Basil and tomatoes as interplanted basil repels thrips, as mentioned above.
-Basil also deters the moths which lay tomato hornworms, and egg-laying by army worms.
+Basil is a help to tomatoes as an interplanted repellent to thrips, as mentioned above.
+Basil also deters moths that lay eggs for tomato hornworms and armyworms.
 Basil also attracts bees, which improves pollination, tomato health, and flavor.

-Dill attracts ladybugs, which eat small garden pests such as aphids and spider mites.
+Dill attracts ladybugs, which eat tiny garden pests such as aphids and spider mites.

 Borage pairs well with tomatoes, attracting pollinating bees.
-Borage also pairs well with strawberries, enhancing their flavor and vigor.
+It also enhances strawberries’ flavor and vigor.

-Garlic and garlic spray has a strong scent deters many insects.
+Garlic and garlic spray have a strong scent that deters many insects.
 Aphids can’t stand garlic!
 Garlic also repels onion flies, ermine moths, and Japanese beetles.
-Plant garlic between rows of potatoes as well as alongside lettuces and cabbages and near fruit trees, together with alyssum to attract aphid-eating hoverflies.
+Plant garlic between rows of potatoes alongside lettuces and cabbages and near fruit trees, together with alyssum, to attract aphid-eating hoverflies.

 Mint deters aphids, ants, and flea beetles.
 Just be careful to plant mint nearby in its own pot or bed, as it is a very aggressive grower!

-Nasturtiums attract hungry caterpillars away from brassicas like cabbage and broccoli and kale, so grow these pretty flowers close to those crops; nasturtium also lure black fly away from fava beans.
+Nasturtiums attract hungry caterpillars away from brassicas like cabbage, broccoli, and kale, so grow these pretty flowers close to those crops; nasturtiums also lure black flies away from fava beans.

 Parsley attracts beneficial insects to protect and pollinate tomatoes.
 Plant these herbs between tomatoes.

-Poached egg plants (a wildflower) draws in hoverflies, which control aphids on nearby lettuce.
+Poached egg plants (a wildflower) draw in hoverflies, which control aphids on nearby lettuce.

-Sage is a useful herb that repels carrot fly.
-Also plant it around a cabbage patch to reduce injury from cabbage moths.
+Sage is a helpful herb that repels carrot flies.
+Also, plant it around a cabbage patch to reduce injury from cabbage moths.

-Sunflowers pair well with cucumbers and pole beans: Sunflowers help provide support for climbing plants, as well as shade for crops which, in hotter climates, can become sun-stressed.
+Sunflowers pair well with cucumbers and pole beans.
+They help provide support for climbing plants and shade for crops, which can become sun-stressed in hotter climates.

-Tansy is a real draw to pest-eating bugs such as ladybugs or ladybirds, and predatory wasps.
-At the same time, tansy repels many of the common baddies such as cutworm which attacks asparagus, bean, cabbage, carrot, celery, corn, lettuce, pea, pepper, potato, and tomato plants.
+Tansy is a real draw to pest-eating bugs such as ladybugs, ladybirds, and predatory wasps.
+At the same time, tansy repels many typical baddies, such as cutworm, which attacks asparagus, bean, cabbage, carrot, celery, corn, lettuce, pea, pepper, potato, and tomato plants.
 Tansy is a perennial, which means you only have to plant it once.
-What more could you want in a garden flower!
+What more could you want in a garden flower?

 Add more flowers!
-Growing calendula or cosmos nearby will attract tiny parasitizing wasps to aphid-hungry hoverflies.
-And we also love marigolds for drawing in those pest-hungry beneficial bugs.
+Growing calendula or cosmos nearby will attract tiny parasitizing wasps and aphid-hungry hoverflies.
+We also love marigolds for drawing in pest-hungry beneficial bugs.

 Companion Planting Chart: 20 Common Vegetables

 In this chart, you’ll find some of the most common garden crops and their suitable companion plants.
-For more plants, we’d point you to the online Almanac Garden Planner, which has a large database of companion plants and a new companion planting feature that makes it easier than ever for you to find perfect matches for your plants.
+For more plants, we’d point you to the online Almanac Garden Planner, which has an extensive database of companion plants and a new companion planting feature that makes it easier than ever to find perfect matches for your plants.
 (Simply select a crop, then click on the heart-shaped Companion Planting button.
-The selection bar will then show only those plants that your chosen crop will love.
+The selection bar will then show only those plants your chosen crop will love.
 Select one and drop it into your garden plan.)

 Purslane is used to shade the soil around basil plants, helping them to remain fresh in hot weather.
 Basil improves the growth and flavor of tomatoes and peppers.

 Beets are companions for chicory and endive.
 Onions protect against borers and cutworms.
-Beets adds minerals to the soil, as beet leaves are composed of 25% magnesium.
+Beets add minerals to the soil, as beet leaves are composed of 25% magnesium.

 Oregano Other Brassicas (Cabbage, brussels sprouts, cauliflower, etc.)

 Oregano has insecticidal properties.
-Plant Brassicas together so that they can all be covered with nets to protect from pests such as cabbageworm.
+Plant Brassicas together so that they can all be covered with nets to protect from pests such as cabbage worms.
 They also all like lime added to the soil.

 Chives, onions, and garlic deter aphids and other pests by masking the scent of the lettuce with their aroma.
 Basil is thought to improve the flavor and growth of lettuce.
 Radishes can be used as a trap crop for flea beetles.
 Poached egg plants(Limnanthes), a wildflower, will bring hoverflies and other beneficials that eat aphids.